 Mentoring provides an opportunity for mentors and mentees to connect over common interests, build a relationship, and support each other in times of need.
 This solid foundation enables mentors to empower their mentees to become the very best versions of themselves.

 Interested in bringing the Mentor Chippewa program to your school community?
-Connect with us!
+Reach out to us today through the Contact page on our website!